 - 9. We encourage States Parties to the Convention that have not yet done so to make their positions known, or to express their interest for further discussion, on the use of aerosolised CNS-acting chemicals in law enforcement.
 We also encourage all States Parties to associate themselves with future versions of this paper.
 We intend to provide an annual update to the Conference of the States Parties listing those States Parties that share the concerns expressed in this paper. - 10.
-As of the Eightieth Session of the Executive Council, held in October 2015, the following countries have called for further discussion, or have made national statements outlining their position on the development, stockpiling or use of CNS-acting chemicals (so-called "incapacitating chemical agents or ICAs"): Australia, Austria, Canada, Finland, Germany, Ireland, Malaysia, New Zealand, Norway, Pakistan, Poland, Romania, Slovakia, Spain, Switzerland, the United Kingdom of Great Britain and Northern Ireland and the United States of America.
+At previous OPCW meetings the following countries have called for further discussion, or have made national statements outlining their position on the development, stockpiling or use of CNS-acting chemicals (so-called "incapacitating chemical agents or ICAs"): Argentina, Australia, Austria, Belgium, Brazil, Bulgaria, Canada, Chile, Cyprus, Estonia, Finland, Germany, Ireland, Japan, Malaysia, Mexico, New Zealand, Norway, Pakistan, Poland, Portugal, Republic of Korea, Romania,

-11. Moreover, we are looking to promote discussion on this issue among as many States Parties as possible, and with the OPCW Technical Secretariat.
-Such discussion should focus on developing concrete recommendations for how to address CNS-acting chemicals in a way that would significantly advance one of the OPCW's priorities - preventing the re-emergence of chemical weapons.
+- Slovakia, Switzerland, Turkey, the United Kingdom of Great Britain and Northern Ireland and the United States of America. - 11.
+Moreover, we are looking to promote discussion on this issue among as many States Parties as possible, and with the OPCW Technical Secretariat.
+Such discussion should focus on developing concrete recommendations for how to address CNS-acting chemicals in a way that would significantly advance one of the OPCW's priorities preventing the re-emergence of chemical weapons.